rocq-community/rocq-community.github.io/index.md

 ## Project Hosting

-Repositories for Coq-related projects can be hosted in the [coq-community organization on GitHub](https://github.com/coq-community) whenever any of the following is the case:
+Repositories for Coq-related projects can be hosted in the [Coq-community organization on GitHub](https://github.com/coq-community) whenever any of the following is the case:

 - the project has become a collective work (several community members are